makomi/makomi.github.io/_posts/2019-01-12-creating-z-wave-devices.md

 - Programmer (Z-Wave chips are programmed with a special programmer---there is a choice on the market: this one is from Sigma Designs, more suitable for production from us, Z-Wave.Me, and quite industrial from Equinox)
 - Sniffer (for capturing Z-Wave frames---useful for debugging)
 - USB stick for the central controller
-- Several sensors and performers, <!-- TODO: How to translate this? -->
+- Several sensors and actuators,
 - Windows based software for programmer, sniffer, controller, and other supporting tools
 - Z-Wave SDK for creating firmware for Z-Wave chips (see below)
 - All sorts of wires and power supplies